Quantum coding with low-depth random circuits: Summary

 To simplify the analysis, we will fix the initial code rate at precisely $R = 1/2$ in most of our discussion and drop this argument from the scaling functions.
-Also fixing the initial spatial arrangement of the logical qubits to be every other site in the lattice, the failure probability has a four-parameter dependence \be -\log \mathbb{P}(F) = F(e,D,d,N). \ee We first consider the infinite depth limit $d \to \infty$ of the failure probability, which does not depend on $D$.
-Through a RMT ansatz, we obtain an asymptotic form for the failure probability that depends only on the total number of erasures $eN$ (an integer) relative to the threshold number $e_c N$ (which does not have to be an integer): $\lim_{N\to\infty} \lim_{d \to \infty}F(e,d,D,N) = f_{\infty}[(e-e_c)N]$ for $e$ near $e_c$.
+Also fixing the initial spatial arrangement of the logical qubits to be every other site in the lattice, the failure probability has a four-parameter dependence \be -\log \mathbb{P}(F) = F(e,D,d,N). \ee We first consider the high-depth limit $d = O(N)$ of the failure probability, which does not depend on $D$.
+Through a RMT ansatz, we obtain an asymptotic form for the failure probability in the fixed fraction model that depends only on the total number of erasures $eN$ (an integer) relative to the threshold number $e_c N$ (which does not have to be an integer): $\lim_{N\to\infty} \lim_{d \to \infty}F(e,d,D,N) = f_{\infty}[(e-e_c)N]$ for $e$ near $e_c$.
 Here, $e_c = (1-R)/2 $ coincides with the channel capacity limit for the erasure threshold \cite{Bennett97}.
 For this fixed-fraction erasure error model, the scaling function $f_\infty(x_n)$ is only well-defined on a countably infinite set of values in the thermodynamic limit.
 The RMT solution predicts a value for the critical failure probability $\mathbb{P}(F) = 0.38968\ldots $ that is independent of $R$ for $0<R<1$; for $R=1/2$ we verify this value numerically to a precision of $10^{-4}$.

 To understand the scaling with depth we first consider a simple mean-field model for the below threshold behavior in which we break the system up into individual blocks of size $O(\log N)$.
-A simple analysis of this model shows that the convergence rate in $D$ dimensions is typically $O(\log N)$ for random Clifford encodings, but can be made as low as depth $ O[(\log N)^{1/D}]$ through optimized encodings based on Ref.~\cite{Cleve15}.
+A simple analysis of this model based on the results of Ref.~\cite{Brandao16} shows that the convergence to the high-depth behavior of the failure probability in $D$ dimensions is typically $O(\log N)$ for random Clifford encodings, but can be made as low as depth $ O[(\log N)^{1/D}]$ through the optimized encodings of Ref.~\cite{Cleve15}.
+In the latter case, there is a reduction in the effective rate of the code due to the use of $O(\log N)$ ancilla qubits per block in the encoding scheme.

 Using an Imry-Ma type argument \cite{Imry75}, we then argue that the positional randomness of the erasures is irrelevant for the finite-size scaling in $D \ge 2$.
 As a result, we conjecture that the critical points for all $D\ge 2$ have the same leading order scaling with depth as the below threshold behavior predicted from the mean-field model